 It is befitting to note that Alfred Vail, the man who organized the funding for the launching of Samuel Morse’s Electric Telegraph - one of the first methods of reaching out to our fellow Humans over vast distance - used reflection and critical thinking to arrive at the decision that commercialized communication.

-Of all the types of listening, attentive listening almost always leads to effective listening which in turn leads to problem resolution and progress.
-The ability to listen attentively enhances a relationship and builds rapport.
+Of all the different types of listening, attentive listening almost always leads to effective listening which in turn leads to problem resolution and Social advancement.
+One's ability to listen attentively enhances a relationship and builds rapport.

 An attentive listener does not interrupt the speaker.
 Knowing it is better, by far, to let the speaker finish before responding.

-This is particularly useful in situations such as negotiations, where the more one knows of the other party’s requirements the more effective can be the outcome.
+This gentle approach is particularly useful in formal situations such as negotiations.
+The greater one's knowledge, of the other participant's requirements, the more effective will be the outcome.

-As with the discriminative listener an attentive listener closely monitors a speaker’s facial expression and other body language signals and does not allow distractions to interrupt focusing on asking questions based on the speaker’s interests and needs.
+Akin to discriminative listening habits, an attentive listener closely monitors a speaker’s body language signals.
+Including facial expressions.
+He or she does not allow distractions to interrupt their focusing on asking questions, based on the speaker’s interests and needs.

-An attentive listener is usually seeking information that will facilitate an outcome that renders a win win event, via a meeting of minds.
+An attentive listener is normally seeking information that facilitates delivering an outcome that renders a win win even.
+Via a Meeting Of Minds.

-When we are in charge of our healthy ego, via being in charge of our emotions, all these types of listening can be mastered by logic.
-Elation or any other – positive of course – emotion, can be expressed when we can prove, beyond reasonable doubt, we have made the right decision.
+When one is in charge of their healthy ego, via being in charge of their Emotions, these types of listening can all be mastered by logic.
+Elation or any other – positive of course – Emotion, can be expressed when we can prove beyond reasonable doubt, that we have made the right decision.

 Such is the complex nature of listening.

-Akin to critical reading - which you should be engaged in now - and critical writing, accurate research and subject knowledge are crucial to critical listening.
+Similar to critical reading - which we should be engaged in right now - and critical writing, accurate research, and subject knowledge, are crucial to critical listening.

-Are these sources reliable, accurate, and trustworthy?
+Are the sources we rely on, for information, trustworthy?
 Or do they consist of pompous spin doctoring, or worse, deception?

-Critical listening is one place where good judgment is essential.
-Particularly in light of the common occurrence of Humans taking on board false information which then becomes their fact.
+Critical listening is a situation where sound judgment is essential.
+Particularly when we consider the all too common occurrence of Humans taking on board false information, which then becomes their fact.

 Good judgment leads to sound decisions.
 Being judgmental leads to misery.

-Critical listening is most important when we need to make decisions that have consequences affecting our, or others, well-being in life.
+Critical listening is most important when we are required to arrive at decisions that have consequences affecting our, or others, Well-being in life.

-The Professional advisers and Service Providers we seek out must be both genuinely knowledgeable, and trustworthy in their delivery.
+Professional Advisers, and Service Providers, we seek out for information, must be genuinely knowledgeable, and trustworthy, in their delivery.